effectfully-ou/sketches/generalizing-unliftio/README.md

     withUnlift k = ExceptT $ withUnlift $ \unlift -> runExceptT $ k $ mapExceptT unlift
 ```

-The instance stipulates that `ExceptT` can't be removed from the monadic stack for the purposes of unlifting and therefore the base monad has to contain it.
+The instance states that `ExceptT` can't be removed from the monadic stack for the purposes of unlifting and therefore the base monad has to contain it.
 Note that it's still possible to discharge, say, `ReaderT` underneath `ExceptT` due to the recursion in the instance, even though `ExceptT` is not dischargeable itself.

 We can use the generalized class to provide unlifting versions of `throwError` and `catchError`: